 ~ Step 2.
 Using a series of 20-25 rapid on-off pulses, process the crust ingredients to very fine crumbs.

 ~ Step 5.
-Bake on center rack of preheated oven 15-18 minutes, until it's golden brown or "done".
+Bake on center rack of 350 degree oven 15-18 minutes, until it's golden brown or "done".
 Cool completely about 45 minutes.
 While crust is cooling, prepare the filling according to the following directions:

 ~ Step 6.
 Using an electric mixer, in a large mixing bowl, beat the cream cheese until very smooth.
 Add the sugar and beat until well-blended, stopping every once in a while to scrape the sides of the bowl using a large rubber spatula.
 Add and beat in the four eggs, one at a time.